-Indeed, today, thanks to crowdthinking and crowdsourcing, the design of several products has an intrinsic revision process, thanks to the community, which has become an active player, and no longer a passive element.
+Indeed, today, thanks to crowdthinking and crowdsourcing, the design of several products has an intrinsic revision process, driven by the community, which has become an active player, and no longer a passive element.
 The community is the best analyst in terms of quality, reliability and feasibility.
-While this philosophy is now well accepted in the "software" world, there is still an unjustified unbelief in open "hardware", because many people are anchored to the consolidated production process, in which product development is affected by high costs due to the inflexibility of fabrication processes (e.g., injection molding).
-As described in the seminal work of Chris Anderson "In the next industrial revolution, atoms are the new bits" [14], [15] 3D printing (later described in the text) is giving everyone, companies, makers, and inventors, the tools that were the exclusive prerogative of a few companies less than ten years ago.
+While this philosophy is now well accepted in the "software" world, there is still an unjustified unbelief in open "hardware", because many people are anchored to the consolidated production processes, in which product development is affected by high costs due to the inflexibility of high throughput fabrication technologies (e.g., injection molding).
+As described in the seminal work of Chris Anderson "In the next industrial revolution, atoms are the new bits" [14] [15] 3D printing (later described in the text) is giving everyone, companies, makers, and inventors, the tools that were the exclusive prerogative of a few companies less than ten years ago.

-A note of caution however; the freedom given by the Web, and by the possibility to share, fork and re-implement projects, which characterises the Open Source Software, Electronic, and Hardware world, has one major drawback: organizing information (schematics, blueprints) is the boring part that is not always pursued in a passion-driven and self assembled community.
+A note of caution however; the freedom given by the Web, and by the possibility to share, fork and re-implement projects, which characterises the Open Source Software, Electronic, and Hardware world, has one major drawback: organizing information (schematics, blueprints) and quality control are the boring parts that are not always pursued in a passion-driven and self assembled community.
 In the context of BME however, this latter aspect is critical for ensuring safety and efficacy of biomedical devices, and must go hand in hand with the adoption of open resources for medical applications.

-We present here a position paper on the benefits and use of Open Source tools and platforms in BME specifically in Africa, which needs to jump on the fastest, cheapest and greenest wagon to growth and self-sufficiency in healthcare.
+We present here a position paper on the benefits and use of Open Source tools and platforms in BME specifically in Africa - a continent that needs to jump on the fastest, cheapest and greenest wagon to growth and self-sufficiency in healthcare or face being left behind.
 The adoption of these new methods of creating and thinking needs to be coupled with open standards and regulations for medical device safety.
 We thus argue that the new virtual sharing mentality should be wholeheartedly embraced, valorised and overseen by African universities through a common Open Source for Biomedical Engineering platform (OS4BME) rendering the development, and maintenance of medical equipment accessible to the African continent.

-After a discussion on the potential of Crowdthinking (II) and BME in an African context (III), we describe the OS4BME project and its kick-start initiative in Nairobi in 2013 (IV).
+After a discussion on the potential of Crowdthinking (Section II) and BME in an African context (Section III), we describe the OS4BME project (Section IV) and its kick-start initiative in Nairobi in 2013 (Section V).